Baltimore Orioles minor league players: Tyson Neighbors

 Tyson Neighbors (born October 9, 2002) is an American professional baseball pitcher in the Baltimore Orioles organization.

 Neighbors attended Royse City High School in Royse City, Texas, where he played baseball.
 As a senior in 2021, he batted .500 with 11 home runs alongside striking out 52 batters over 21 innings.
 Unselected in the 2021 Major League Baseball draft, Neighbors enrolled at Kansas State University where he played college baseball for the Wildcats.

-In 2022, Neighbors played collegiate summer baseball with the Mankato MoonDogs of the Northwoods League.
-In 2023 for Kansas State, he appeared in 25 games and pitched to a 5-1 record, a 1.85 ERA, 86 strikeouts, and 11 saves.
+As a freshman at Kansas State in 2022, Neighbors appeared in nine games and had a 5.40 earned run average (ERA) and 13 strikeouts across 8 1/3 innings.
+After the season, he played collegiate summer baseball with the Mankato MoonDogs of the Northwoods League.
+In 2023 for Kansas State, he appeared in 25 games and pitched to a 5–1 record, a 1.85 ERA, 86 strikeouts, and 11 saves.
 That summer, he was named to the United States national baseball team alongside Wildcat teammate Kaelen Culpepper.
-As a junior for Kansas State in 2024, Neighbors made 22 relief appearances and went 1-2 with a 3.96 ERA, 61 strikeouts, and nine saves over 38 2/3 innings.
+As a junior for Kansas State in 2024, Neighbors made 22 relief appearances and went 1–2 with a 3.96 ERA, 61 strikeouts, and nine saves over 38 2/3 innings.
 After the season, he was selected by the San Diego Padres in the fourth round of the 2024 Major League Baseball draft.
 He signed for $600,000.

-Neighbors made his professional debut with the Lake Elsinore Storm, posting a 3.86 ERA with nine strikeouts over four appearances.
-He was assigned to the Fort Wayne TinCaps to open the 2025 season.
+Neighbors made his professional debut with the Single-A Lake Elsinore Storm, posting a 3.86 ERA with nine strikeouts over four appearances.
+He was assigned to the High-A Fort Wayne TinCaps to open the 2025 season.
 In June, Neighbors was promoted to the Double-A San Antonio Missions.

 On July 31, 2025, Neighbors (alongside Boston Bateman, Tanner Smith, Brandon Butterworth, Victor Figueroa and Cobb Hightower) was traded to the Baltimore Orioles in exchange for Ramón Laureano and Ryan O'Hearn.
-He was assigned to the Chesapeake Baysox.
-Over 44 relief appearances between Fort Wayne, San Antonio, and Chesapeake, Neighbors went 5-0 with a 1.53 ERA, 83 strikeouts, and 22 walks over 59 innings.
+He was assigned to the Double-A Chesapeake Baysox.
+Over 44 relief appearances between Fort Wayne, San Antonio, and Chesapeake, Neighbors went 5–0 with a 1.53 ERA, 83 strikeouts, and 22 walks over 59 innings.
+Neighbors returned to Chesapeake to start the 2026 season and also played with the High-A Frederick Keys.
+Across 33 appearances between both teams, he had a 1–5 record, an 8.82 ERA, 57 strikeouts, and 35 walks over 33 2/3 innings.